AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

 }
 ```
 ## modifier
-'modifier' is unique syntax of `solidity`.
-It is similar to 'decorator' in object-oriented programming, which used to declare peculiar properties of functions and reduce code redundancy.
+`modifier` is unique syntax of `solidity`.
+It is similar to `decorator` in object-oriented programming, which used to declare peculiar properties of functions and reduce code redundancy.
 It's like Iron Man's intelligent armor.
 The function wear it will have some specific behaviors.
 The main use scenario of modifier is to check before running a function, such as address, variable, balance, etc.

 ![Iron Man's modifier](https://images.mirror-media.xyz/publication-images/nVwXsOVmrYu8rqvKKPMpg.jpg?height=630&width=1200)